lsuits/lsu-block_backadel/README.md

 File any bugs, improvements, or feature requiests in our [issue tracker][issues].

 ## License
-Simplified Restore adopts the same license that Moodle does.
+Backup and Delete adopts the same license that Moodle does.

 [simple_restore_github]: https://github.com/lsuits/simple_restore
 [backadel_github]: https://github.com/lsuits/backadel